ditojs/dito/packages/admin/README.md

 # install dependencies
 yarn install

-# serve with hot reload at localhost:4000
+# serve your admin folder sym-linked into `dev` with hot reload at localhost:8080
 yarn dev

-# build for production with minification
+# build library for production, with and without minification
 yarn build

 # build for production and view the bundle analyzer report